Winifred Carney: Trade unionist

-In June 1913, while claiming that "the ranks of the Irish Textile Workers’ Union are being recruited by hundreds", with Carney Connolly produced a Manifesto to the Linen Slaves of Belfast (1913) that revealed his frustration as an organiser:' [M]any Belfast mills are slaughterhouses for the women and penitentiaries for the children.
-But while all the world is deploring your conditions, they also unite in deploring your slavish and servile nature in submitting to them; they unite in wondering of what material these Belfast women are made, who refuse to unite together and fight to better their conditions.It did not always "hinder women from fighting together when circumstances demanded it"' (they had struck en masse in 1874,' in 1906.'and again in 1911 during which the ITWU had been formed), but the rate of organisation among the female textile workers in Belfast remained low.
+In June 1913, while claiming that "the ranks of the Irish Textile Workers’ Union are being recruited by hundreds", with Carney, Connolly produced a Manifesto to the Linen Slaves of Belfast (1913) that revealed his frustration as an organiser:' [M]any Belfast mills are slaughterhouses for the women and penitentiaries for the children.
+But while all the world is deploring your conditions, they also unite in deploring your slavish and servile nature in submitting to them; they unite in wondering of what material these Belfast women are made, who refuse to unite together and fight to better their conditions.It did not always "hinder women from fighting together when circumstances demanded it"' (they had struck en masse in 1874,' in 1906,'and again in 1911 during which the ITWU had been formed), but the rate of organization among the female textile workers in Belfast remained low.
 The ITWU's predominantly Catholic membership may not have greatly exceeded the 300 subscribed under Johnson.
 To Carney, Connolly conceded that its survival was largely a matter of "keeping the Falls Road crowd together".'